pikede/PlayerInformation/README.md

 - testing network calls and PlayerHistoryViewmodel
 - cache for offline data persistence and repository pattern
 - user tracking and analytics
+- handling for unknown athletes

+Instructions:
+- Clone the repository
+- Make sure you have Android Studio v3.6 or later installed on your computer
+- Import the project into Android Studio
+- Select Trust project
+- Select File > Sync project with gradle files
+- Ensure that you have an emulator running Android 9 (API level 28) set up: https://developer.android.com/studio/run/emulator
+- Run the app target on your locally configured Android emulator
+- Enter athlete name in searchbox and press enter
+- Select athlete and view players previous teams